 A Guide to Beaches in Cape Town

 The pristine beaches of Cape Town are top among the reasons people make their way to the city every year.
 With the spectacular backdrop of the Cape Fold Mountain range, the Mother City’s beaches are of the most scenic in the world.
-With the coastal city bordered by both the Indian Ocean and Atlantic Ocean, there are a large number of beaches, big and small, to choose from.
-We take a look at some of the best beaches you can visit during your stay in our beautiful city.
+There are a large number of beaches, big and small, to choose from since the Indian Ocean and Atlantic Ocean borders the coastal city.
+Here is a look at some of the best beaches you can visit during your stay in our beautiful city.

 Hello there, good looking